vrx-666/bacula-server/README.md

 # Bacula Server with Baculum App (web Interface)
+Bacula 13 <br>
 Bacula Client configured to backup database by default.
 Could be reconfigured to backup config files.<br>
-Two version available: Bacula 9.6 or Bacula 13 <br>
-Version 9.6 allows to use the mysql or postgresql as well as sqlite3 database.<br>
-Version 11 allows to use the postgresql or sqlite3 database.<br>
+Allows to use the postgresql or sqlite3 database.<br>
-Sqlite3 version creates db locally, for mysql or postgresql need to have separate db server working.<br>
+Sqlite3 version creates db locally, for postgresql need to have separate db server working.<br>
-For mysql or postgresql create db named "bacula" with coresponding user.<br>
+For postgresql create db named "bacula" with coresponding user.<br>
 For postgresql use SQL_ASCII encoding to avoid application warnings.<br>

 # How to build